SalahShrHL/Fleet-Managment-Spatial-Data-Imputation/README.md

 ## Description
-This project aims to improve vehicle tracking accuracy during GPS signal loss using spatial data imputation techniques.
-By integrating dead reckoning and Hidden Markov Model (HMM) map matching, the system can generate vehicle position points reliably in the absence of GPS data.
-This repository contains all the code, documentation, and additional resources necessary to understand and implement the proposed solutions.
+This project aims to enhance vehicle tracking accuracy in scenarios of GPS signal loss through the application of spatial data imputation techniques.
+By integrating dead reckoning and Hidden Markov Model (HMM) map matching, the system reliably generates vehicle position points even in the absence of GPS data.
+The map matching functionality is implemented using the GraphHopper API.
+This repository includes all the code, documentation, and additional resources needed to comprehend and implement the proposed solution.

 ## Features
 - **Dead Reckoning Implementation:** Utilizes vehicle sensor data to estimate the position when GPS is unavailable.